MajorSmash/GeometryCollectionNDI-Fixed-/README.md

 ## Installation

-1. Copy the `Plugins/GeoCollectionNDIFix` folder into your project's `Plugins/` directory
+1. Copy the `Plugins/GeoCollectionNDIFix` folder into your project's `Plugins/` directory 1.1.
+If no Plugin folder already exists, you can add one in the `Root` folder (same one `Content` is in).
 2. Rebuild your project (or restart the editor and let it compile)
 3. Enable the **GeoCollectionNDIFix** plugin in Edit > Plugins if it isn't enabled automatically